-Only a Registered Shareholder whose name appears on the certificate(s) representing its Shares or its duly appointed proxy nominee is permitted to vote at the Meeting.
-A shareholder is a non-registered shareholder (a "Non-Registered Shareholder") if its Shares are registered in the name of an intermediary, such as an investment dealer, brokerage firm, bank, trust corporation, trustee, custodian, administrators of self-administered RRSPs, RRIFs, RESPs and similar plans or other nominee, or a clearing agency in which the intermediary participates (each, an "Intermediary").
+Only a Registered Shareholder (or a Non-Registered Shareholder) whose name appears on the certificate(s) representing its Shares or its duly appointed proxy nominee is permitted to vote at the Meeting.
+A Non-Registered Shareholder's Shares are registered in the name of an Intermediary.
 Accordingly, most shareholders are "Non-Registered Shareholders" because the Shares they own are not registered in their names but are instead registered in the name of the Intermediary through which they purchased the Shares.
-More particularly, a person is a Non-Registered Shareholder in respect of Shares which are held on behalf of that person, but which are registered either: (a) in the name of an Intermediary that the Non-Registered Shareholder deals within respect of the Shares; or (b) in the name of a clearing agency (such as The Canadian Depository for Securities Limited ("CDS")) of which the Intermediary is a participant.
+More particularly, a person is a Non-Registered Shareholder in respect of Shares which are held on behalf of that person, but which are registered either: (a) in the name of an Intermediary that the Non-Registered Shareholder deals with in respect of the Shares; or (b) in the name of a clearing agency (such as The Canadian Depository for Securities Limited ("CDS")) of which the Intermediary is a participant.
 In Canada, most of such Shares are registered under the name of CDS, which acts as nominee for many Canadian brokerage firms.
 Shares so held by brokers or their nominees can only be voted upon the instructions of the Non-Registered Shareholder.
 Without specific instructions, Intermediaries are prohibited from voting Shares held for Non-Registered Shareholders.